thinktandem/thinktandem.io/src/content/articles/lando-headless-pt-2.md

 ----------

 In [Part 1](https://thinktandem.io/blog/2019/01/25/lando-contenta-cms-nuxt-pt-1/)
-we set up the infrastracutre for our headless apps and here we've configured the apps for REST communication and shown an example GET request to get data from a `post` content.
+we set up the infrastrucutre for our headless apps and here we've configured the apps for REST communication and shown an example GET request to get data from a `post` content.
 I encourage you to read the Nuxt, Contenta, and axios docs to drill deeper into the possibilities.